ScottRMcleod/C-Pluss-pluss/README.md

 •	Include OBJ and FBX support

-•	Script Editor to change and manipulate player control
+•	Script Editor to change and manipulate object controls

-•	Create 2d HUD with player map Health, Manager bar
+•	Create 2d HUD with location map life, Manager bar

-•	Terrain Editor option to build levels
+•	Terrain Editor option to build terrain in scene

-•	Particle Engine
+•	Particle Engine to assit in water effects

 •	Gravity

 •	Collision Detection

-•	Basic hero and enemy AI
+•	Basic object AI

 •	Extension to cater for FPS games and Racing game support.